ivberg/docs/docs/core/diagnostics/dotnet-trace.md

 ## View the trace captured from dotnet-trace

-On Windows, you can view *.nettrace* files in [Visual Studio](/visualstudio/profiling/beginners-guide-to-performance-profiling?#step-2-analyze-cpu-usage-data) or [PerfView](https://github.com/microsoft/perfview) for analysis.
+On Windows, you can view *.nettrace* files in [Visual Studio](/visualstudio/profiling/beginners-guide-to-performance-profiling?#step-2-analyze-cpu-usage-data),  [PerfView](https://github.com/microsoft/perfview), or [WPA (Windows Performance Analyzer)](https://github.com/microsoft/Microsoft-Performance-Tools-Linux-Android) for analysis.

 On Linux, you can view the trace by changing the output format of `dotnet-trace` to `speedscope`.
 Change the output file format by using the `-f|--format` option.
 You can choose between `nettrace` (the default option) and `speedscope`.
 The option `-f speedscope` will make `dotnet-trace` produce a `speedscope` file. `Speedscope` files can be opened at <https://www.speedscope.app>.

-For traces collected on non-Windows platforms, you can also move the trace file to a Windows machine to be view it in Visual Studio or PerfView.
+For traces collected on non-Windows platforms, you can also move the trace file to a Windows machine to be view it in Visual Studio, PerfView, or WPA.

 > [!NOTE]
 > The .NET Core runtime generates traces in the `nettrace` format.
 The traces are converted to speedscope (if specified) after the trace is completed.
 Since some conversions may result in loss of data, the original `nettrace` file is preserved next to the converted file.